raphnet/inlib/README.md

 be set according to the result.

-For instance `inlib_readMDpad(INLIB_PORTA)` will try reading the status of a MegaDrive controllerin port A and will set the type to INLIB_TYPE_MD6 if a 6 Button controller was found, INLIB_TYPE_MD3 if it saw a 3 Button controller, and otherwise will set the type to INLIB_TYPE_SMS.
+For instance `inlib_readMDpad(INLIB_PORTA)` will try reading the status of a MegaDrive controller in port A and will set the type to INLIB_TYPE_MD6 if a 6 Button controller was found, INLIB_TYPE_MD3 if it saw a 3 Button controller, and otherwise will set the type to INLIB_TYPE_SMS.

-The paddle and mega mouse functions will return the type PADDLE or MDMOUSE, but if a timeout occurs due to a disconnection (no data from paddle or mouse handshake timeout) the the type will be set to INLIB_NONE.
+The paddle and mega mouse functions will return the type PADDLE or MDMOUSE, but if a timeout occurs due to a disconnection (no data from paddle or mouse handshake timeout) the type will be set to INLIB_NONE.
 See inlib.h for specifics.

 The `buttons` member holds the current button status of the controllers, similar to what SMS_getKeysStatus() does in SMSlib.
 The button definitions are: